 Shares (or equities) are slices of ownership in companies.
 And, thanks to the magic of capitalism, every year companies get better at making products, services and profits.
 This is why shares have historically delivered the best returns.

-But what if Jeremy Corbyn bans capitalism in the UK?
+But what if something disastrous happens to the UK economy?
 Well, that’s why you need broad geographical diversification.

 4: Choose a fund

 You probably have a range of funds to choose from.
 One key choice is active versus passively managed index funds.
 Active means expensive.
 Passive index trackers consistently outperform active funds after the impact of fees.
 Most active fund management reminds me of the parable of The Emperors New Clothes.